1RWT16KU1D/BPRE-Multipurpose-Menu/README.md

 - [Results](#results)

 ## Features
 - **Dynamic Compilation** - The [CFRU](https://github.com/Skeli789/Complete-Fire-Red-Upgrade) build system allows you to recompile as many times as you'd like without having to worry about repointing.
+The variable `OFFSET_TO_PUT` in `scripts/make.py` and `scripts/insert.py`, lets you specify where routine will be inserted in the ROM.
+You may also disable automatic free‑space searching with the `SEARCH_FREE_SPACE` flag.

 - **Easy Configuration** - Adding new menu items will just take a few edits' worth of your time.